friction2d/friction2d.github.io/privacy.md

 ### Third-Party Websites

 Our Website may contain links to third-party websites for your convenience.
 However, we do not have control over these external sites, and this Privacy Statement does not apply to them.
 We encourage you to review the privacy policies of those websites before providing any personal information.

-## Updates to this Privacy Statement

-This privacy statement may be updated to reflect changes in our practices or to adhere to legal or regulatory requirements.
-Please check this statement periodically to remain informed about how we protect your privacy.